c2997108/lastwasm/doc/lastdb.rst

 -P THREADS
     Make ``lastdb`` faster, with no effect on results, by running this many threads in parallel.  ``0`` means use as many threads as your computer claims it can handle simultaneously.
+(Although there is "no effect on results", the ``lastdb`` output may not remain identical, because the arbitrary order of tied positions may change.)

 Advanced Options
 ~~~~~~~~~~~~~~~~